Black and rufous sengi

-The black and rufous sengi (Rhynchocyon petersi), the black and rufous elephant shrew, or the Zanj elephant shrew is one of the 17 species of elephant shrew found only in Africa.
+The black and rufous sengi or black and rufous elephant shrew (Rhynchocyon petersi), also known as the Zanj sengi or Zanj elephant shrew, is one of the 17 species of sengi found only in Africa.
 It is native to the lowland montane and dense forests of Kenya and Tanzania.
 Like other members of the genus Rhynchocyon, it is a relatively large species, with adults averaging about 28 cm in length and 450–700 g in weight.

 Distribution and habitat

 Distribution of Rhynchocyon petersi in the Tanzanian Eastern Arc Mountains.
 The species is typically limited to small, fragmented forest patches (darker blue) within the mountains (blue).

 The forests of the Eastern Arc Mountains are critical habitats for R. petersi.
 The Chome Forest Reserve in Tanzania is an isolated, and largely undisturbed, habitat for the shrews.
-Populations densities in the Chome area are significantly lower than the surrounding areas, home to approximately 2700 R. petersi, and is thought to be the result of restricted migration and illegal human activity.
+Population densities in the Chome area are significantly lower than the surrounding areas, home to approximately 2700 R. petersi, thought to be the result of restricted migration and illegal human activity.
 It was once listed by the IUCN Red List as vulnerable, but has since been changed to a status of least concern.
 However, its numbers are reportedly declining; suffering from severe forest fragmentation and degradation from human expansion.